MSC Ships Hone Logistics Skills in Consolidated UNREP

-PHILIPPINE SEA—Military Sealift Command (MSC) dry cargo ship USNS Matthew Perry (T-AKE 9) connects fuel lines with MSC chartered ship motor tanker Badlands Trader during a consolidated cargo replenishment operation in the vicinity of Okinawa, Japan, Dec.
-15. (Courtesy photo)
+PHILIPPINE SEA—Military Sealift Command (MSC) dry cargo ship USNS Matthew Perry (T-AKE 9) conducted a consolidated cargo replenishment (CONSOL) at sea with the MSC chartered ship motor tanker Badlands Trader in the vicinity of Okinawa, Japan, Dec.
+15.

+During the CONSOL, Matthew Perry received about 335 thousand gallons of JP5 aviation fuel (7,300 barrels) that will eventually be transferred to Navy combat logistics force (CLF) ships in the Indo-Pacific area of operations.

+These CLF ships are then used to provide logistics to U.S. combatant ships, and partners and allies in the region during underway replenishment (UNREP) operations.

 |Date Taken: